 Fortunately, his position came with a fair amount of influence.
 He’d persuaded Volcasian Firehand, Captain of the Guard, to lend him a forty-man detail.
 Volcasian had grudgingly relented; a request from the Chronicler was no small thing.

-Krul’Dar swiveled his velociraptor mount thirty degrees left.
+Krul’Dar swiveled his velociraptor thirty degrees left.
 A lone figure was running across the sands.
 Definitely male…the same build as Kor’Thank…could it be?

 “My liege?
 How fare you?”